Medically Reviewed by Dr. Shradha Chakhaiyar, MBBS, DGO, MRCOG (London) — IVF Specialist & Reproductive Surgeon

 These changes may also be influenced by the emotional stress associated with IVF.

-Symptoms After IVF That Do Not Always Mean Pregnancy
+What are the Symptoms After IVF That Do Not Always Mean Pregnancy?

 One of the most confusing aspects of the IVF process is that many symptoms experienced after embryo transfer are caused by fertility medications rather than pregnancy.